Pressure Sore Management

 Can Pressure Sores be Prevented?

 Pressure sores are a difficult problem and many can be prevented.
 Using specialty beds and wheelchairs can decrease the probability of developing a wound.
+If open wounds occur, surgical treatment using flap surgery may be necessary.

 How are Pressure Sores Treated?